 One particular highlight is the house 'Maison des Tetes' where 600 year old carved wooden heads adorn the outside of the building (follow the 'main street' straight up from the church - the house is at the point where the road turns to the right).
 Peer into the beautiful but derelict courtyard of this house with its garden and raised balconies - this was once the town dyeing workshop, where dyes and tints were added to local cloth.

 There are a couple of small bars, estate agents and shops in the town but otherwise not a great deal in the way of facilities.

-The Sunday market, although open all year, is of a completely different character during the summer months, when it takes over the town.
+The Sunday market in Issigeac is a popular place to buy and try many of the delicacies produced in the region.
+Although open all year, the market is of a completely different character during the summer months, when it takes over the town.
 In winter it is often just a handful of stalls.
-The Issigeac market is a popular place to buy and try many of the delicacies produced in the region.
+It is now a major tourist attraction in the Dordogne in summer.